Dick's Sporting Goods Shutters an Iconic Brand, Invites Customers to Experiences - NewsBreak

 In the third and fourth quarters, traffic declined 5.6% and 2.8% respectively from the year-earlier periods.

-Dick’s also faces strong competition from rivals like Hibbett ( HIBB ) , which is not only growing overall visit numbers but making significant progress increasing its share of returning visitors, Placer.ai data show.
+Dick’s also faces strong competition from rivals like Hibbett ( HIBB ) - Get Free Report , which is not only growing overall visit numbers but making significant progress increasing its share of returning visitors, Placer.ai data show.

 In 2019, 84.2% of Dick’s visitors visited a Dick’s store at least twice while Hibbett saw just a 61.3% share of return visitors.
 By 2022, those numbers had declined by 3.4 percentage points for Dick's while increasing by 6.5 percentage points for Hibbett.